ARY Films: Joint ventures

 An MoU was signed between ARY Films and Riaz Shahid Films on 23 November 2013, starting a joint production venture between the two companies announcing two films at the event, Arth 2 and Mission-5.

 ARY Films is making a sequel of Waar, to be shot in Pakistan, U.K., Russia, Turkey and Yugoslavia.

 On 7 December 2013, ARY Films & MindWorks Media joined hands to produce Pakistani movies.
 The collaboration started with Waar 2 and Delta Echo Foxtrot, later named Yalghaar.

-In early 2014, ARY Films signed an agreement with Summit Entertainment (Pakistan) to release Concordia Productions' feature Tamanna in cinemas across Pakistan on 6 June as part of the new wave of Pakistani films released in 2014.
-The film premiered on 8 June in London at the 16th London Asian Film Festival.

 On 11 September 2014, ARY Films and SOC Films announced a joint venture company named Waadi Animations, in intention to produce animated content including feature films, with the debut project 3 Bahadur.